 Figure 2A illustrates the frame structure of the HS-DPCCH.
 The HS-DPCCH carries uplink feedback signalling related to downlink HS-DSCH transmission and to HS-SCCH orders according to subclause 6A.1.1 in [5].
-The feedback signalling consists of Hybrid-ARQ Acknowledgement (HARQ-ACK) and Channel-Quality Indication (CQI), in case the UE is configured in MIMO mode or in MIMO mode with four transmit antennas Precoding Control Indication (PCI) as well and in case the UE is configured in MIMO mode with four transmit antennas the number of transport blocks preferred (NTBP) as well [3].
+The feedback signalling consists of Hybrid-ARQ Acknowledgement (HARQ-ACK) and Channel-Quality Indication (CQI), in case the UE is configured in MIMO mode with four transmit antennas Precoding Control Indication (PCI) as well and in case the UE is configured in MIMO mode with four transmit antennas the number of transport blocks preferred (NTBP) as well [3].
 Each sub frame of length 2 ms (32560 chips) consists of 3 slots, each of length 2560 chips.
 The HARQ-ACK is carried in the first slot of the HS-DPCCH sub-frame.
 The CQI, in case the UE is configured in MIMO mode also the PCI, and in case the UE is configured in MIMO mode with four transmit antennas also the PCI and the number of UE preferred transport blocks are carried in the second and third slot of a HS-DPCCH sub-frame.
-There is at most one HS-DPCCH on each radio link if Secondary_Cell_Enabled as defined in [5] is less than 4 in case the UE is not configured in MIMO mode with four transmit antennas, 2 in case the UE is configured in MIMO mode with four transmit antennas and at most two HS-DPCCHs otherwise.
-The HS-DPCCH(s) can only exist together with an uplink DPCCH.
+There is at most one HS-DPCCH on each radio link if Secondary_Cell_Enabled as defined in [5] is less than 4 in case the UE is not configured in MIMO mode with four transmit antennas, 2 in case the UE is configured, the HS-DPCCH(s) can only exist together with an uplink DPCCH.
+If DPCCH2 is configured, the HS-DPCCH(s) can only exist together with an uplink DPCCH2.
 The timing of the HS-DPCCH relative to the uplink DPCCH is shown in section 7.7 for the case where one HS-DPCCH exists.
 In the case where two HS-DPCCH exist, both HS-DPCCHs have identical timing.